davidneedham/training-assignment/lesson-1-install-drupal-9-locally-with-lando.md

 ### Check out other courses in our Using Lando series:
  - Jump into Local WordPress Development with Lando
- - Build for Kubernetes Locally with Lagoon and Lando
+ - Build for Kubernetes with Lagoon and Lando
- - Get Started with Laravel Locally with Lando
+ - Get Started with Laravel Running Locally with Lando
  - Create the perfect MEAN stack for JavaScript with Lando